Ice house (building)

-An ice house, or icehouse, is a building used to store ice throughout the year, commonly used prior to the invention of the refrigerator.
-Some were underground chambers, usually man-made, close to natural sources of winter ice such as freshwater lakes, but many were buildings with various types of insulation.
+An ice house or icehouse is a building used to store ice throughout the year, commonly used prior to the invention of the refrigerator.
+Some were underground chambers, usually man-made, located near natural sources of winter ice, such as freshwater lakes, but many were buildings with various types of insulation.

 During the winter, ice and snow would be cut from lakes or rivers, taken into the ice house, and packed with insulation (often straw or sawdust).
 It would remain frozen for many months, often until the following winter, and could be used as a source of ice during the summer months.

-The main application of the ice was the storage of foods, but it could also be used simply to cool drinks, or in the preparation of ice cream and sorbet desserts.
+The main application of ice was food preservation, but it could also be used to cool drinks or to prepare desserts such as ice cream and sorbet.
 During the heyday of the ice trade, a typical commercial ice house would store 3000 ST of ice in a 30 by 100 ft and 45 ft building.

 History

 A cuneiform tablet from c.
 1780 BCE records the construction of an icehouse by Zimri-Lim, the King of Mari, in the northern Mesopotamian town of Terqa, "which never before had any king built."
-In China, archaeologists have found remains of ice pits from the 7th century BCE, and references suggest that these were in use before 1100 BCE.
+In China, archaeologists have found remains of ice pits from the 7th century BCE, and references suggest that these were in use around 1100 BCE.

 Alexander the Great stored snow in pits dug for that purpose around 300 BCE.
 In Rome, in the 3rd century CE, snow was imported from the mountains, stored in straw-covered pits, and sold from snow shops.
 The ice that formed in the bottom of the pits sold at a higher price than the snow on top.